European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 Frequently, it is expected that a command will take a while to execute.
-Depending on how this is realized in the remote device the device will change states, e.g. go into a moving state, but the command returns immediately, or, the command does not return until the action has completed.
+Depending on how this is realized in the remote device the device will change states, e.g. go into a moving state, but the command returns immediately, or the command does not return until the action has completed.
 In such cases the the program flow of the middle-layer device should either: